OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 Stored Cross-Site Scripting (XSS) can be an issue if the app includes Webviews, and it may even lead to command execution if the app exports JavaScript interfaces.
 However, reflected cross-site scripting is rarely an issue for the reason mentioned above (even though whether they should exist at all is arguable—escaping output is simply a best practice).

 In any case, consider exploit scenarios when you perform the risk assessment; don't blindly trust your scanning tool's output.

+##### Clipboard

+When typing data into input fields, the clipboard can be used to copy in data.
+The clipboard is accessible system-wide and is therefore shared by apps.
+This sharing can be misused by malicious apps to get sensitive data that has been stored in the clipboard.

+Before iOS 9, a malicious app might monitor the pasteboard in the background while periodically retrieving `[UIPasteboard generalPasteboard].string`.
+As of iOS 9, pasteboard content is accessible to apps in the foreground only, which reduces the attack surface of password sniffing from the clipboard dramatically.

+For [Android there was a PoC exploit released](https://arstechnica.com/information-technology/2014/11/using-a-password-manager-on-android-it-may-be-wide-open-to-sniffing-attacks/ "Password Sniffing") in order to demonstrate the attack vector if passwords are stored within the clipboard.
+[Disabling pasting in passwords input fields](https://github.com/OWASP/owasp-masvs/issues/106 "Disabling Pasting for Password Input Fields") was a requirement in the MASVS 1.0, but was removed due to several reasons:

+- Preventing pasting into input fields of an app, does not prevent that a user will copy sensitive information anyway.
+Since the information has already been copied before the user notices that it's not possible to paste it in, a malicious app has already sniffed the clipboard.
+- If pasting is disabled on password fields users might even choose weaker passwords that they can remember and they cannot use password managers anymore, which would contradict the original intention of making the app more secure.

+When using an app you should still be aware that other apps are reading the clipboard continuously, as the [Facebook app](https://www.thedailybeast.com/facebook-is-spying-on-your-clipboard "Facebook Is Spying On Your Clipboard") did.
+Still, copy-pasting passwords is a security risk you should be aware of, but also cannot be solved by an app.

 #### Penetration Testing (a.k.a.
 Pentesting)